nikhilkumarsingh/content-downloader/README.md

 # content-downloader

-Python package to download files on any topic in bulk.
+Python package with **command line utility** to download files on any topic in bulk.

 content-downloader supports Python 2 as well as Python 3.